Download Festival 2026: Your Complete Guide to the Biggest Rock Event in the UK

 4 November 2025 · 8 min read

-For rock and metal fans, there is no bigger event in the UK calendar than Download Festival.
-Five days at Donington Park, multiple stages, tens of thousands of fans, and a lineup that delivers the kind of experience people travel from across the world for.
-Download 2026 runs June 10–14 with three of the most iconic names in rock music headlining: Guns N' Roses, Linkin Park, and Limp Bizkit.
+For rock and metal fans, nothing in the UK calendar comes close to Download Festival.
+Five days at Donington Park, multiple stages, tens of thousands of fans, and a lineup that draws people from across the world.
+Download 2026 runs June 10–14 with three of the most iconic names in rock headlining: Guns N' Roses, Linkin Park, and Limp Bizkit.

-Download Festival is the UK's premier rock and metal festival, held annually at Donington Park in Derbyshire.
-It has occupied this legendary site since 2003, but Donington's history with hard rock goes further — the Monsters of Rock festival ran here for over a decade before it.
-For rock fans, the ground itself is sacred.
+Download is the UK's premier rock and metal festival, held annually at Donington Park in Derbyshire.
+It's been running since 2003, but Donington's history with hard rock goes further — Monsters of Rock ran on this ground for over a decade before it.
+For serious rock fans, the soil itself carries weight.

-Download spans five days including a pre-festival day (Wednesday), with the main event running Thursday through Sunday.
-Multiple stages — the main Apex Stage, the second Avalanche Stage, the Dogtooth Stage, the Zippo Encore Stage, and more — run simultaneously, creating a continuous programme across different genres of rock, metal, and hard music.
+Download runs five days including a Wednesday preview, with the main event Thursday through Sunday.
+Multiple stages — Apex, Avalanche, Dogtooth, Zippo Encore, and more — run simultaneously across different strands of rock, metal, and hard music.

 - Dates: June 10–14, 2026 (Wednesday preview + Thursday–Sunday main event)